awslabs/aws-cfn-control/README.md

 MyInstanceType [m5.24xlarge]:
 ```

+#### Existing resources

-Additionally, some resources that are frequently used display the list of existing values.
-For example, here is what the list of subnets look like, with the default set to 'subnet-abc22221:
+Additionally, resources that are frequently used, will list the existing values.
+For example, here is what the list of subnets look like, with the default set to ```subnet-abc22221```:
 ```text
 Getting subnets for vpc-1234acde ...
 subnet-aaa111bbb222ccc33 | us-west-2-lax-1a | Local Zone Subnet